Reparameterization Proximal Policy Optimization: Experiments

 \subsection{Experimental Results}

+\textbf{RPO achieves superior final performance.} As summarized in Table~\ref{table:Stochastic_Eval}, RPO consistently achieves state-of-the-art (SOTA) results across all tasks.
+In the challenging Hand Reorient (controlling an Allegro hand for cube rotation) and ANYmal tasks (quadruped locomotion~\cite{Anymal}), RPO outperforms all baselines by a significant margin.
+Even in the Ant, Hopper, and Humanoid tasks, where baselines like SAPO and SHAC already exhibit strong performance, RPO is able to push the performance boundary further.

-\textbf{RPO significantly improves sample efficiency over baselines.} RPO's superior sample efficiency stems from its ability to (i) stabilize RPG policy training via a clipping mechanism and KL regularization, and (ii) reuse samples across multiple policy updates.
-As shown in Figure \ref{fig:training_curves_all}, this translates to faster learning across tasks.
-For example, in Hand Reorient (top left), SAPO requires an additional $3$ million environment steps to achieve a performance comparable to RPO.
-In Hopper (top middle), RPO reaches a score of $5000$ approximately $5$ million steps sooner than SAPO.
-Similarly, in Ant (top right), RPO is the fastest to reach a score of $6000$.
-RPO surpasses the final performance of both SAPO and SHAC in Anymal (bottom right) after only $4$ million steps, and it reaches a score of $8000$ in Humanoid (bottom left) around 2-3 million steps faster than SAPO.
-Furthermore, RPO is also significantly more sample-efficient than PPO in all tasks.
-Notably, it demonstrates better training stability than both SAPO and SHAC, particularly in the Humanoid and Hand Reorient environments.
+\textbf{RPO consistently demonstrates superior sample efficiency and stability.} RPO's efficiency stems from its ability to (i) reuse samples across multiple policy updates and (ii) stabilize RPG training via the proposed clipping mechanism and KL regularization.
+As shown in Figure~\ref{fig:training_curves_all}, these mechanisms translate to faster learning across all tasks.
+For instance, in Hand Reorient task, RPO learns significantly faster than all baselines.
+In Hopper, RPO reaches a score of $5000$ several million steps earlier than other methods.
+Similarly, in Ant, RPO is the fastest to reach the $8000$ benchmark.
+In ANYmal , RPO surpasses the final performance of both SAPO and SHAC after only $4$ million steps, and in Humanoid, it reaches a score of $8000$ approximately $3$ million steps faster than SAPO.
+Furthermore, RPO exhibits significantly higher sample efficiency compared to PPO across all environments.

-\textbf{RPO achieves strong final performance.} As summarized in Table \ref{table:Deter_Eval}, RPO consistently achieves SOTA performance across all tasks.
-In the Anymal environment, RPO outperforms all other baselines by a significant margin.
-In the Humanoid and Ant environments, RPO outperforms SAPO while being significantly better than the other methods.
-For the Hopper and Hand Reorient tasks, RPO achieves the best performance, on par with SAPO.
-In summary, RPO not only improves sample efficiency but also demonstrates top-tier final performance.
-Stochastic evaluation results, which follow a similar trend, are provided in the Appendix B.
+\textbf{Wall-clock Time Comparison.} We investigate the computational overhead of RPO's sample reuse mechanism in terms of wall-clock time.
+We compare RPO ($10$ million environment steps) against SHAC ($40$ million environment steps) on the ANYmal task.
+Experiments were conducted on the same machine with an NVIDIA RTX 4090 GPU, with $8$ seeds evaluated sequentially.
+As shown in Figure~\ref{fig:shac_wall_clock}, RPO completes training in approximately $81$ minutes, whereas SHAC requires roughly $313$ minutes.
+Notably, when training for the same duration of $10$ million steps, RPO takes $80$ minutes compared to $76$ minutes for SHAC.
+This comparison reveals that sample reuse introduces only a marginal computational overhead per step.
+Consequently, RPO's superior sample efficiency directly translates to wall-clock time efficiency, as SHAC fails to match RPO's performance even with significantly longer training.